Syracuse University students renew protests following administration's response to racist incidents - KTVZ

 “Only the students who failed to comply with exiting the building once it closed for the evening were referred to the Office of Student Rights and Responsibilities for violating the Campus Disruption Policy,” the university said.
 “Students are free to leave the building at any time.”

-So far, approximately 30 students received interim suspensions, according to Sarah Scalese, Senior Associate Vice President for Communications.
+So far, approximately 30 students received interim suspensions, according to Sarah Scalese, the university’s senior associate vice president for communications.
 Students were being suspended “not for protesting, but for violations of the building occupation policy,” she said.
 The university has since moved classes out of the building due to the protests.

 “Students who were issued interim suspensions and live in a campus residence hall or south campus apartment may remain in their campus residence and use campus dining centers,” the university added.